nfuchs-DSC/Obsidian-for-Researchers/Skill-Building-Exercises/01_Installing_Obsidian.md

 1. When Obsidian opens for the first time, you'll see the vault selection screen.
 2. Click on "Create new vault".
 3. Choose a name for your vault (e.g., "My Knowledge Base").
 4. Select a location on your computer to store the vault.
+(Write down where you saved your vault.
+You will need it later.)
 5. Click "Create".

 ## Explore Your New Vault